 While the number of ways to organise a JavaScript project are almost infinite, JavaScript frameworks can help you give structure to your code and make it more flexible and scalable.
 There are a number of popular JavaScript frameworks you can choose to use, but deciding between them can be difficult.

-Our course Comparing Front-End Frameworks can help you make an informed choice.
+Comparing Front-End Frameworks can help you make an informed choice.
 Experiment with each framework, get a feel for how it works, and decide which one is best suited for your project needs or style of programming.

 You can also find out which front-end framework you should learn by taking our quiz!